 Q: What are the dates of the competition?

-The poster session will be on TBD, and the talk session (finals) will be on TBD.
-The Award ceremony will be on TBD.
+The poster session will be on September 7, and the talk session (finals) will be on September 8.
+The Award ceremony will also be on Semptember 8 (see program).

 - Paper Submission: June 9, 2017 (23:59:59 AOE, AOE Time Reference)